TriplyDB/Documentation/docs/triply-api/index.md

 }
 ```

-If the writer of the shapes include the `sh:uniqueLang` constraint, then the result returned is a single value, instead of an array.
+If the writer of the shapes includes the `sh:uniqueLang` constraint, then the result returned will be a single value, instead of an array.
 Thus, the example becomes:
 - Linked data:
 ```turtle